If you are new to business architecture and looking for a Business Capability Map example, you’ve come to the right place.

 Business Capability Map Example: Decomposition of HR Capability into Lower Levels of Granularity

 Now, there you have it.
-A sample business capability map to be used as an example, and all the considerations and questions that go into the construction of a business capability map.
+A business capability map example, and all the considerations and questions that go into the construction of a capabilities model.
 If you ask different practitioners, each one will have a slightly different take.
-One may say use Noun-Verb forms, another may say Capabilities are an unnecessary distraction and Value Streams are paramount.
+One may say use Noun-Verb forms; another may voice an opinion that Capabilities are an unnecessary distraction, and Value Streams are paramount.
 Some others may say, the difference between capabilities, value streams and processes is a distinction without a difference.

 A sample business capability map to be used as an example, and all the considerations and questions that go into the construction of a business capability map.